RattleyCooper/selenext/README.md

 #     \/__/         \/__/     \/__/         \/__/         \|__|     #
 #===================================================================#
 ```
-Slack is a micro-framework for web scraping using selenium in Python 2 or Python 3.
-Multi-threading is supported.
+Slack is a micro-framework for web automation/scraping using selenium in Python 2 or Python 3.
 This is currently still in development, however it's possible to write and run your automations within the framework as it is.

 ## Install